MOONARIJ UNVEILS NEW MOONJAR GLASS VASES | A TRIBUTE TO THE GLASSBLOWN SPHERE

 On View:

-May 1 – June 28, 2025
+May 2 – June 28, 2025

-(March 26, 2025 – Berlin, Germany) – SOCIÉTÉ is pleased to announce a solo exhibition with the British-Croatian artist Marianna Simnett.
+April 30, 2025 (Berlin, Germany) – SOCIÉTÉ is pleased to announce a solo exhibition with the British-Croatian artist Marianna Simnett.
 In Charades, the artist’s second solo exhibition with the gallery, Simnett delves into the fluid boundaries between individual and collective behavior in new works that explore notions of masquerade, power, and ritual.
 Drawing on mythology, social rituals, and rites of passage, her new video, paintings, and sculptures evince a deep fascination with ever-shifting presentations of the self, which manifests in flamboyant, macabre displays that flout social taboos and expectations.
 The works’ frequent invocation of theatrical elements and techniques underscore the underlying tension at the heart of performative excess–its ability to disrupt established norms and recuperate space for difference, while also being weaponized to deceive, manipulate, or obscure.

 The video work Leda Was a Swan extends Simnett’s ongoing interest in warping ancient myth to explore fundamental questions about power, desire, and the Other.
 Inspired by her research into a recently uncovered fresco of Leda in Pompeii, the work revisits the ancient Greek myth in which Zeus, disguised as a swan, assaults the Spartan queen.
 Simnett’s reinterpretation of the story complicates the traditional victim-aggressor binary, depicting Leda not as a passive victim of Zeus’ aggression, but a complex figure capable of desire, choice, and subversion.
 Zeus is incarnated as a puppet, Leda’s own hand, a disquieting subversion that is reflected in Simnett’s use of a custom AI model to generate animated sequences from the video’s imagery, further complicating the power-play between puppet and master, human and machine.